 A lot including the jacket, polo neck and V-neck jumpers, gloves and hat was auctioned at Christie’s in South Kensington on 12 December 2011 for £2,585.
 The white polo neck jumper is listed as having a zip at the neck, which means that it wasn’t the same one as used in the film.

 Whilst in Scotland in The World is Not Enough, Bond wears a Cheviot tweed suit made by Brioni.
 This suit is charcoal (probably in a black and grey birdseye weave) with a blue windowpane, city colours on a country suit that work quite well.
 The suit coat has Brioni’s typical straight shoulder line, but the chest was cut with some drape unlike the usual clean-chested Brioni.
 The 3-button front has a low button stance and the lapels roll gently over the top button.
 The suit coat has double vents and 4-button cuffs, and slanted pockets with a ticket pocket complete the English country look.
-Bond wears his flat front trousers with a belt.
+Bond wears his darted front trousers with a belt.
 These trousers appear to have plain bottoms hemmed with a guardsman slant.
 The heavier weight may explain the lack of Brosnan’s usual turn-ups.

 Bond wears a white shirt from Turnbull & Asser with a spread collar and double cuffs.
 The tie is wool knit tie in black, since he just came from a funeral.
 Bond’s shoes are black Church’s Presley monks.
 Overall the outfit is a bit informal for a funeral, though the dark city colours and black shoes help.
 The overcoat Bond wears over this suit will be covered later.